 - Sense of impending doom

-- Stomach cramps, diarrhea, nausea and other intestinal symptoms
+- Stomach cramps, diarrhoea, nausea and other intestinal symptoms

 - Muscle tension, aches and pains